2014 Annual Report

 Barton (Buzz) Thompson is the Perry L. McCarty Director and Senior Fellow of the Woods Institute for the Environment at Stanford University, and the Robert E. Paradise Professor in Natural Resources Law at Stanford Law School.
 He holds J.D., M.B.A., and B.A.
 (Economics & Political Science) degrees from Stanford University.
 His scholarship and teaching focus on natural resource management, with a particular focus on western water.
-He is a California trustee of The Nature Conservancy and serves on the boards of the American Farmland Trust, Resources Legacy Fund, and Resources Legacy Fund Foundation.
+He is a California trustee of The Nature Conservancy and serves on the boards of the Santa Lucia Conservancy as SI's official representative, The American Farmland Trust, Resources Legacy Fund, and Resources Legacy Fund Foundation.

 Martha Hunter - Phoenix, Arizona